Blendify/blender-manual/trunk/blender_docs/manual/compositing/introduction.rst

 you can glue two pieces of footage together and colorize the whole sequence all at once.
 You can enhance the colors of a single image or an entire movie clip in a static manner or in a dynamic way that changes over time (as the clip progresses).
-In this way, you use composition nodes to both assemble video clips together, and enhance them.
+In this way, you use composition nodes to both assemble video clips together and enhance them.

 .. note:: Term: Image